asutalo/pantheon-mysql/README.md

 # sql-wrapper

-utility lib for building/executing sql queries
+Utility lib for building/executing sql queries.

+Not to be taken seriously, just exploratory...